michael-oneill/IPEN-cookbook/Privacy Cookbook for Business Processes.md

 # IPEN workstreams #
 1. Suggestion by EJ: The topology of the EP networks, and the special legislation covering its functioning and use, and the expert EP Data Protection Officer and EDPS' direct responsibility, and the limited budget constraints, and the option to replace misbehaving "customers" every 5 years, and the over all well defined function of the institution as a whole - isn't that an attractive space to deploy real stuff in?
 2. Suggestion by FD: •	First let us refocus the thread subject to something like Threat Analysis or Attach Surface Analysis.
 Then let us list the privacy principles (e.g., the 11 from ISO 29100) that are applicable.
 Then let us identify privacy threats to those principles.
 Then let us attempt to select or construct the privacy safeguards that would mitigate those threats.
 Then let us construct the test cases to validate that the controls have been implemented and are functioning as specified.
 We also can leverage other security tools, such as Attack Surface Analysis and Reduction to reduce the entry points and threat area to minimize the privacy risk.
+3. Suggestion by SE: We need information as to what kind of funding mechanims, we can expect from IPEN.

 # Motivation #